ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 ### February 2023

 How does it feel to be a member of WAYS?
-Our long-time member Petite lets us take part in the life of the choir with her personal inside view:
+Our long-time member Heike lets us take part in the life of the choir with her personal inside view:

 #### Rehearsal – Chorprobe – “Rehörsel” (*Denglish)